-Looking for a (cheap) tasty tipple?
-Amazon Prime Day alcohol deals are nearly here
+Looking for a (cheap) tipple?
+The Amazon Prime Day early alcohol deals have landed

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day alcohol deals 2022: Dates and best offers to expect on wine, gin, vodka and more
+Amazon Prime Day alcohol deals 2022: Dates and best early offers on whiskey, gin and more

 Jack Daniels, Bollinger, Ciroc and more could be getting a price cut

-When you think of Amazon, tech, home appliances and of course its own devices may spring to mind first, but the online retailer actually has an impressive groceries section with a great range of drinks.
+When you think of Amazon Prime Day, deals on tech, home appliances and, of course, its own devices may spring to mind first, but the online retailer actually has an impressive groceries section and offers a great range of discounted drinks.

-Stocking everything from Veuve Cliquot champagne to budget-friendly beers, Amazon is ready to rival even your favourite off-licence.
-And, with Prime delivery, there’s no need to lug buttles home in triple-layered carrier bags, no need to cleverly place them in the boot surrounded by coats and certainly no worry of being judged by nosey shopgoers.
+Stocking everything from Veuve Clicquot champagne to budget-friendly beers, Amazon is ready to rival even your favourite off-licence.
+And, with Prime delivery, there’s no need to lug bottles home in triple-layered carrier bags or cleverly place them in the boot surrounded by coats – and certainly no worry of being judged by nosey shop goers.

-Ordering from the online retailer couldn’t be easier – especially when using the app – with thousands of products to choose from.
-So, whether you’re looking for your favourite wine, fancy getting creative with cocktails or are partial to a whiskey, it’s well worth taking a look at what’s on offer.
+Ordering from the online retailer has always been super simple – especially when using the app – and its range is pretty impressive too.
+So, whether you’re looking for your favourite wine, fancy getting creative with cocktails or are partial to a whiskey, it’s well worth taking a look at what’s on offer on Amazon as your first stop.

-And, with Amazon Prime Day on the way – now confirmed to be taking place in July – huge savings across your favourite alcohol brands are on the way.
-We saw a huge 45 per cent discount on Jack Daniels last year, for example.
+And, with Prime Day fast approaching– now confirmed to be taking place on Tuesday 12 July and Wednesday 13 July – huge savings across your favourite alcohol brands are on the way.
+One of the biggest savings we saw last year was a huge 45 per cent discount on Jack Daniels.

+But if you can’t wait until then, we’ve got some good news.
+Amazon is getting ahead of the game as always and has started unveiling its early Prime Day deals – and there’s already a handful of bargains up for grabs as we speak.

-So, whether you’re planning a summer of picnics, barbecues and garden parties, or are looking for gifts for a lucky recipient, then keep reading below for everything you need to know about making the most of the 48-hour sale.
+If you’re planning to stock up ahead of a summer of picnics, barbecues and garden parties, or whether you’re looking for gifts for a lucky recipient, then keep reading below for everything you need to know about making the most of the 48-hour sale.

 Read more: